-[UPDATE (October 2016) – These still work to download the Elements 14 trials.
-We also now have the new Elements 15 Direct Download Links!]
+[UPDATE (October 2019) – These still work to download the old Elements 14 trials.
+We also now have the new Elements 2020 Direct Download Links!]

 In keeping with our tradition of publishing the direct download links for major Adobe products such as Creative Cloud, CS6, Lightroom 6/CC, and Acrobat DC, below you’ll find the direct links from Adobe’s servers for the free trials and full offline installers for the new releases of Photoshop Elements 14 and Premiere Elements 14, for both Windows and Mac OS.